Tavleen1203/GroupFileSystem/README.md

 - **Group Management:** The client will automatically request a list of groups and join a specified group.
 The server handles these requests and updates group membership accordingly.
 - **File Transfer:** Once the client joins a group, the server can be configured to send files to the client.

-## **Contributing**

-Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.

-## **License**

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-You can copy this description directly into the `README.md` file in your GitHub repository.
-Adjust any placeholders like the GitHub URL to match your repository specifics.